rotheconrad/00_GATech_6720Class_Lab05/README.md

 A good overview of metagenomic sampling and analysis can be found [here](https://www.nature.com/articles/nbt.3935).

-This lab will require \~5GB of disk space.
-I recommend to create and mount a virtual harddisk drive to the VM following these instructions:
+This lab will require and at least 8466MB of base memory and around 10GB of disk space.
+You can change the base memory from the settings menu in the virtual box manager from the “System” tab while the VM is powered off.
+To ensure you have enough disk space, I recommend to create and mount a virtual harddisk drive to the VM following these instructions:

 #### Add a second hard disk to your VM to increase disk space
 Takes 5 min or less.